Top Baseball Prospects for 2016

 home page, and read this blog entry before telling us how stupid we are.
 Thanks!

-A righthander with three possible plus pitches, righthander Lucas Giolito had a chance to be drafted #1 overall until he was sidelined by UCL problems.
-If he's really back at full strength, he's one of the best pitching prospects left in the Washington system, or any system, and the team's best bet to be a future ace.
+One of baseball's very top prospect pitchers, Lucas Giolito is a Washington righthander with three possible plus pitches.
+He may have been drafted #1 overall if he hadn't been held back by UCL problems, but if he's really back at full strength now, he's the Nationals' best bet to be a future ace.
 And considering the depth and quality of that system, that's really something.
 With a stable of quality arms at all stages of development, the Nats are better-poised, pitching-wise, for the coming decade than any team in baseball.
 Think of them as the anti-Cubs.

 More Scouting Book Info on Lucas Giolito

 SB 5 BA 5 SC 3 BP 3 SN ES 3 ML 3

 A towering righthander who's as good at intimidating hitters as he is at actually throwing baseballs, Pirate prospect Tyler Glasnow might not be as well-known as some of Pittsburgh's other pitching prospects, but his ceiling is at least as high.
 He doesn't command his fastball perfectly, but isn't afraid to use it inside as well as outside, which is enough to keep hitters skittish.
 Glasnow also shows a big curve on occasion that's impressive when it works, and a changeup that's rough but promising.
 He's firmly a prospect of the 'good stuff, needs to master it' type.
 Another year of easy repetition, though, and he should be Show-ready.
 Give him another hundred innings or so, then let him fly.